Research

 • Cognitive blocks respond to systematic intervention within 4-6 weeks

-Keystroke logging research shows that researchers can detect writer's block from your typing patterns with 90%+ accuracy.
+Keystroke logging research shows that researchers can detect writer's block from typing patterns with 90%+ accuracy.
 The behavioral signatures remain consistent across writers: immediate deletion after writing, extended pauses between individual words, more time pausing than typing, and recursive revision without forward progress.

 How Keystroke Logging Detects Writer's Block